MAIF/otoroshi/roadmap.md

   - [ ] each entity has an id that is human readable s"${entity_singular_name}_${uuid}"
   - [ ] each entity has a name
   - [ ] each entity has a description
-  – [ ] each entity has metadata
+  - [ ] each entity has metadata
-  – [ ] each entity has tags
+  - [ ] each entity has tags
-  – [ ] each entity has an version
+  - [ ] each entity has a version
-  – [ ] each entity has an creation timestamp
+  - [ ] each entity has a creation timestamp
-  – [ ] each entity has an update timestamp
+  - [ ] each entity has an update timestamp
-  – [ ] each entity has a json write function
+  - [ ] each entity has a json write function
-– [ ] rewrite datastore layer to be less redis specific and offer better performance improvement possibilities
 - [ ] rewrite http handler to be mostly plugin based
+- [ ] targets should be a separate entity to allow reuse
+- [ ] extract standard plugins from legacy http handler
+- [ ] rewrite datastore layer to be less redis specific and offer better performance improvement possibilities